olivier3lanc/Jekyll-LibDoc/libdoc-sidebar.md

 ## Logo

-The top left of the LibDoc's theme is a homepage link the can display simple text with site title or a custom logo.
+The top left of the LibDoc's theme is a homepage link that can display just site title or a custom logo.

 Settings in [config.yml](libdoc-config.html):